Skip to main content

 • "filterType": "variableExact" indicates the type of check.

-The addPairs job will only proceed to add pairs if isTradingEnabledGlobally passes AND standardVolumeFilter passes.
+The addPairs job proceeds only if isTradingEnabledGlobally and standardVolumeFilter both pass.

 {